monsoonmaelstrom/book2/book2.md

 She laughs.
 “So who are your friends?”

-“This is my brother Alex and my cousin Davy,” I say, gesturing to them in turn as she nods to each.
+“This is my brother Alex and my cousin Davy,” I introduce, gesturing to them in turn as she nods to each.

 “Well, you all may as well sit down.”

-The sound of the chair legs scraping across the floor seems to echo within the space today.
+The sound of the chair legs scraping across the floor seems to echo ominously within the space today.

 “Has my mother been to see you yet?”
 I ask her.